-$^{2}$ An analysis of Serious Case Reviews can be found $\underline{\mathsf{here}}$
+11 An analysis of Serious Case Reviews can be found here

-- to ensure that all policies, procedures, guidance and practice are in place in school to ensure effective safeguarding and child protection and to ensure that those policies, procedures, guidance and practice are updated and implemented in a timely way - work with the Local Authority and other agencies to ensure that we are able fulfil our duties and responsibilities in relation to Safeguarding and Child Protection arrangements, which will include but not be limited to completion of an annual return e.g. including a Section 11 audit. - work to develop effective links with relevant agencies and cooperate as required with their enquiries regarding welfare and child protection matters including attendance and written reports at Initial Child Protection Conferences, core groups/care team meetings, Child Protection Review Conferences, Locality Team Meetings and Team Around the Family (TAF) meetings which are part of the early help process - ensure that clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Services immediately are maintained appropriately in school.
-The outcomes and decisions made will also be recorded. - ensure all records are kept to the required standard/guidance, are secure, have limited access and in locked locations - to work closely with the Safeguarding Governor to ensure that they are clear on their role and responsibilities in relation to safeguarding and to work within them throughout the year and in production of the annual report to Governors and the Section 11 audit in
+Meetings and Team Around the Family (TAF) meetings which are part of the early help process

+- ensure that clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Services immediately are maintained appropriately in school.
+The outcomes and decisions made will also be recorded. - ensure all records are kept to the required standard/guidance, are secure, have limited access and in locked locations - to work closely with the Safeguarding Governor to ensure that they are clear on their role and responsibilities in relation to safeguarding and to work within them throughout the year and in production of the annual report to Governors and the Section 11 audit to North Tyneside Safeguarding Children Partnership NTSCP as and when requested. - to hold monthly pastoral meetings with staff to gather information on children's welfare and link siblings in